Sustainable Microenterprise and Development Program

 Courses and Faculty

-The program maintains a commitment to providing highly relevant and effective practitioner training for programs for mid- to upper-level managers, board members, government officials, donors, and others working in microfinance, enterprise and value chain development, and other non-profit and for-profit economic and business development organizations and initiatives.
+The program maintains a commitment to providing highly relevant and effective practitioner training for mid- to upper-level managers, board members, government officials, donors, and others working in microfinance, enterprise and value chain development, and other non-profit and for-profit economic and business development organizations and initiatives.

 SMDP Educational Philosophy